Do you dream of setting up your own online shop or import business? In both cases, the best way is to begin your research on the internet.

 - Your products are very price sensitive

-- You are importing electronics, toys, plastics or any other product to the EU or USA and thus needs to comply with a certain certification standard (CE, FCC etc.)
+- You are importing electronics, toys, plastics or any other product to the EU or USA and therefore need to comply with certain certification standards (CE, FCC, etc.)

 We recommend Aliexpress.com if…

-- Custom design, logo print and custom product packaging are not important to you
+- Custom design, logo printing and custom product packaging are not important to you

 - Your products are not that price sensitive

-- You are not importing products to the EU or USA OR your products don’t need to be compliant with any certification standard (but these products are quite rare)
+- You are not importing products to the EU or USA or your products don’t need to be compliant with any certification standard (but these products are quite rare)

 - You need your products right away

-Fredrik Grönkvist is the Co-Founder and Limited Partner of ChinaImportal.com, a Shanghai-based information services company who provides start-ups and small businesses with an online system for managing sourcing and production in China and other Asian countries.
+Fredrik Grönkvist is the Co-Founder and Limited Partner of ChinaImportal.com, an information services company which provides start-ups and small businesses with an online system for managing sourcing and production in China and other Asian countries.